The Fortunate Isles

 The smaller islands are La Palma, La Gomera and El Hierro which is the smallest and most southern.
 The Canaries were once referred to as the “Fortunate Isles”.
 These isles have strong links to Greek mythology.
 The Fortunate Isles are said to have been a paradise with no winter which were inhabited by the heroes of Greek mythology.
 This is a reference to the superb weather and endless summer here.

 The Canary Islands enjoy a subtropical climate where the winters are mild and the summers are hot.
 The Canaries are known as an “Archipelago”, this name refers to a group or cluster of islands.
 According to a recent study, the population of the Canary Islands is around 2.2 million.

 Biggest Canary Island

 The biggest Canary Island according to size is Tenerife which covers an area of 785 square miles.
+You can check all the maps here to get an idea of the layout of the island.
 Tenerife also has the largest population of 900,000 inhabitants.
 Next we have Fuerteventura, Gran Canaria, Lanzarote, La Palma, La Gomera and El Hierro.